Reopening of recycling centres: frequently asked questions

 No. Due to social distancing rules, staff will not be able to assist with disposing of waste items at this time.

-Otherwise contact your local borough or district council for a bulky waste collection from your home or employ a registered waste carrier.
+Otherwise contact your district or borough council bulky waste collection service or employ a registered waste carrier.

-I don’t have a car; can I access the sites on foot?
+I don’t have a vehicle; can I access the sites on foot?

 Unfortunately, to maintain the safety of site users and staff sites will not be accessible by foot at this time.

 Why am I queuing to use the site?